Staramper/Cinemapedia/README.md

-# cinemapedia
+# Cinemapedia

 # Dev

-1. Copiar el .env.template y renombrarlo a .env
+1. Copy the .env.template and rename it to .env
-2. Cambiar la variable de entorno (THE_MOVIEDB_KEY)
+2. Change the environment variable (THE_MOVIEDB_KEY)